 You’ll also want to keep a researcher diary.
-Your researcher diary will include a step-by-step account of your research project, and reflective notes of any decision made in informing the direction of your research project or your data analysis.
+Your researcher diary will include a step-by-step account of your research project and reflective notes of any decision that informs the direction of your research project or your data analysis.

 Quantitative Data Collection

-If your data includes routine statistics, usage figures or can easily reduced to categories and counts then you’re collecting quantitative data.
+If your data include routine statistics, usage figures or can easily be reduced to categories and counts then you’re collecting quantitative data.
 For example, multiple choice, tick box and yes/no options in a questionnaire can all be analysed quantitatively.

 Mixed Methods Data Collection

 Mixed methods data collection includes both qualitative and quantitative data collection either collected at the same time, or sequentially, first one form of data collection followed by the other.

 - Cresswell, J. W., & Clark, V. L. P. (2006).
 Collecting data in mixed methods research.
 In J. W. Cresswell & V. L. P. Clark (Eds.), Designing and conducting mixed methods research (pp. 110-127).
 London: Sage.
-Although a more recent version of this book is available, this link give you free access to the chapter on collecting data in mixed methods research projects from the first edition.
+Collecting data in mixed methods research projects.

 Storing your Data

 The Medical Research Council advised that basic research data should be stored for a minimum of ten years from the end of a research project, though local policies may vary.

 - Medical Research Council.
 (2019).
 Identifiability, anonymisation and pseudonymisation .